Closure of the sea surface height budget with a Stokes offset

 \section{Discussion}

 The empirical correction of an apparent sea state bias that \textcite{wang_development_2022} applied to the GPS buoy measurements is likely dominated by the Stokes offset.
-A linearization of the Stokes offset~$\frac{1}{16} \eta^2 k$ at mean wave conditions yields a proportionality constant of $\frac{1}{8} \eta k = 0.021$, not far from the \num{.018} that \textcite{wang_development_2022} inferred from a linear fit to the GPS measurements against~$\eta$.
+A linearization of the Stokes offset~$\frac{1}{16} k \eta^2$ at mean wave conditions yields a proportionality constant of $\frac{1}{8} k \eta = 0.021$, not far from the \num{.018} that \textcite{wang_development_2022} inferred from a linear fit to the GPS measurements against~$\eta$.
 That said, other sea state--dependent errors in the GPS solution, for example, changes in the effective elevation cutoff \parencite[cf.,][]{park_foliage_2010} from the varying wave field, cannot be dismissed and warrant further investigation.

-We calculated the Stokes offset using the assumption of a single plane wave.
-While the real wave field is often dominated by a single swell, for which this assumption is reasonable, this is not universally true.
-The estimate for the Stokes offset could be refined by calculating it using a superposition of two waves or a whole broadband spectrum of waves.
-Given the good agreement with the residual using the plane-wave estimate (Fig.~\ref{fig:heights}c), we do not attempt this here.
-If seeking an accurate correction of the Stokes offset, however, to compare GPS and altimetry measurements, for example, the full wave field should be taken into account.
+There are signals in the residual of the sea surface height budget that are not explained by the Stokes offset, of course, most prominently at tidal periods and periods shorter than 6~hours (Figs.~\ref{fig:heights}c,~\ref{fig:resspec}).
+Clearly, errors persist in all measurements, and we refer the reader to \textcite{wang_development_2022} for an in-depth discussion.
+Errors in the GPS measurements due to uncompensated atmospheric refraction and errors in the correction for the mooring line tension as well as the incomplete coverage of the water column by CTDs (Fig.~\ref{fig:mooring}) are likely major contributors to the remaining residual.
+In addition, non-hydrostatic internal waves that do not satisfy~\eqref{eqn:hydrostatic} may contribute to the high-frequency residual.
+Overall, however, inclusion of the Stokes offset further strengthens the prospect of using GPS buoys as effective open-ocean tide gauges for the calibration and evaluation of the SWOT mission, as opposed to the CTD-based approach used so far \parencite{wang_swot_2025}.

-In our calculation, we also assumed that the GPS buoy perfectly follows the wave orbit.
+In our calculation of the Stokes offset, we assumed that the GPS buoy perfectly follows the wave orbit.
 We expect this to be approximately true given the slack mooring design, but the line tension will cause deviations from the wave orbit, especially when the buoy is displaced farthest from the anchor (Fig.~\ref{fig:mooring}).
 The line tension is recorded on the GPS buoy, so it should be possible to correct for this effect.
-Again, this does not appear to change the leading-order behavior but should be evaluated in more detail in future work aiming for a quantitatively accurate correction for the Stokes offset.
+This does not appear to change the leading-order behavior but should be evaluated in more detail in future work aiming for a quantitatively accurate correction for the Stokes offset.